leptonai/leptonai/misc/tuna/tuna-user-guide.md

 lep tuna run --name my-tuna-model --hf-transfer --tuna-step 5 --use-int --huggingface-token HUGGING_FACE_HUB_TOKEN --mount /path/to/storage:/mnt/storage
 ```

 This runs the model "my-tuna-model" with GPU memory optimizations and faster Hugging Face transfer enabled for streamlined deployment.
+Remember to set your HUGGIN_FACE_HUB_TOKEN in your workspace before you use it.

 #### CLI Options